mo7amedaliEbaid/dart-flutter-interview-questions-preparation/design-patterns.md

   }
 }
 ```
+# Strategy pattern:
+- The strategy pattern is a behavioral design pattern in software development that defines a family of algorithms, encapsulates each algorithm, and makes them interchangeable.
+The strategy pattern allows a client to choose an algorithm from a family of algorithms at runtime, and it lets the algorithm vary independently from the clients that use it.

+- Here's a breakdown of the key components of the strategy pattern:

+- Context: This is the class that maintains a reference to the chosen strategy.
+It is the client that uses the algorithm but does not implement it directly.

+- Strategy: This is an interface or an abstract class that defines the common interface for all concrete algorithms.
+Strategies typically have a single method that the context uses to execute the algorithm.

+- Concrete Strategies: These are the implementations of the strategy interface.
+Each concrete strategy provides a different algorithm that can be used by the context.

+- By encapsulating each algorithm in a separate strategy class, you can make the algorithms interchangeable without modifying the client code.
+The client can switch between different strategies at runtime.

 # Repository Pattern:
 - Type: Architectural
 - Explanation: Separates the logic that retrieves data from the underlying storage, allowing a clean separation between domain code and data access code.